 - An episode of CIPA’s “Two IPs in a Pod” podcast series in September 2020, discussing IP Ability’s background, activities and future plans

-We are grateful to these publications for helping us to publicise the great work that IP Ability are doing.
+We are grateful to these publications for helping us to promote the great work that IP Ability are doing.
 We hope it empowers more people to get involved in the campaign for change.

 If you can help us with future publicity, please contact IPAbility Network@gmail.com.